11 fun party games and jokes to improve team building

 For more ideas, check out Icebreakers and fun games for kids and youth.
 Also, Google “fun icebreakers."
 Think about the characters in your group and what games would work.
-You’ll have to weed through a bunch of lame games, but your efforts will surely raise the exhilaration level of the universe.
+You’ll have to weed through a bunch of boring games, but in the end, your efforts will surely raise the exhilaration level of the universe.
 Now go forth and play for love and glory!